RapidRiskAssessment/website/docs/rapid_risk_assessment.md

 The RRA risk table facilitates discovering the answers to these questions.

-# How-to: Request an RRA of your service

-To manually request an RRA, please [file a bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Security+Assurance&component=Rapid%20Risk%20Analysis) to our component.
-Please include basic information about the project, a diagram, any relevant links and 0-2 additional people to invite for the assessment.

 # How-to: Attending and running RRAs

 ## When to run RRAs?
 What do I need to bring or do?

 RRAs are designed to be created and updated as needed, at any time, with or without an associated meeting.
-That being said, you should run the first RRA during the design or architecture phase of new services together with a trained risk analyst.
+However, you really should run the first RRA during the design or architecture phase of new services together with a trained risk analyst.

-It is also recommended to have these things available for the RRA creation:
+It is also _strongly_ recommended to have the following things available for the RRA creation:

 - Name of a person or/and team responsible for the service.
 - Data flow diagram.